lbaehren/prometheus-sumo/documentation/Rails.md

     rake tmp:clear          # Clear session, cache, and socket files from tmp/ (narrow w/ tmp:sessions:clear, tmp:cache:clear, tmp:sockets:clear)
     rake tmp:create         # Creates tmp directories for sessions, cache, sockets, and pids

+### Creating a new model

+Using the ``create`` command it is possible to create the necessary files for a new _model_, _view_ or _controller_:

+    $ rails generate model Book

+The output from that task reports the files created on disk:

+      invoke  active_record
+      create    db/migrate/20120426064746_create_book.rb
+      create    app/models/book.rb
+      invoke    test_unit
+      create      test/unit/book_test.rb
+      create      test/fixtures/book.yml

+The class responsible for implementing the new model at this point is populated with the bare minimum of code:

+    class Book < ActiveRecord::Base
+      # attr_accessible :title, :body
+    end

 ## References